nurrizkyimani/mesh_on_demand/readme.md

  3. Preprocessing;

 # W4
  1. Data preprocessing

 # W5

  1. Exploratory data analysis; Visualizatin
  2. Creating the regression Model

 # W6
  1. Creating the regression model; playing with parameter;

 # W7
+ 1. Creating the regression model
  2. Creating the LSTM Model; playing with parameter;

 # W8
+ 1. Creating the LSTM Model; playing with parameter;

-1. Creating the clustering using KKN method; It works;
+ 2. Creating the clustering using KKN method; It works;